3 ways of spotting magnesium deficiency in your kids by Good Health

 Tháng tư 17, 2023

 It’s estimated that up to 75% of the population could be lacking in magnesium.
-This deficiency not only affects adults but is becoming increasingly common in kiwi kids.
+This deficiency not only affects adults but is becoming increasingly common in Kiwi kids.
 Magnesium deficiency can be caused by several factors, but, in the case of our young ones, the main factor is usually a poor diet due to lack of nutritious food.

 Straining your eyes?
 You can listen to this automated AI version of the article here: